LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 }
 ```

 In the policy itself, I immediately thought that an `administrator` would be able to do everything.
-So, I immediately remembered the `before` [Policy Filter](https://laravel.com/docs/authorization#authorizing-actions-using-policies) method.
+So, I remembered the `before` [Policy Filter](https://laravel.com/docs/authorization#authorizing-actions-using-policies) method.
 In this method, we will just return `true` if the user has the role of `administrator`.

 I thought about what check needs to be done for other CRUD methods.
 And it's very simple: we just need to check that role is the `Company Owner` and that the user's company is where he tries to do the action.